LaazAlae/AlaeAutomatesAPI/README.md

 # Document Processing API

-A professional Flask-based API for processing PDF documents with two main services:
+A professional Flask-based backend API for processing PDF documents with two main services.
+The backend runs on Railway, and the frontend demo runs locally for development and testing.

+## Architecture

+### Backend (Railway Hosted)
+- Pure API endpoints, no frontend templates
+- Handles PDF processing and file operations
+- CORS enabled for frontend integration

+### Frontend (Local Development)
+- Separate Flask app for demonstrating API usage
+- HTML templates and JavaScript clients
+- Connects to Railway-hosted backend API

 ## Services